nikosmelakis/nikosmelakis/README.md

 ### About Me
-Studying Software Engineering at Hellenic Mediterranean University in Crete.
+Studying Software Engineering at Hellenic Mediterranean University.

+### Experience
-Currently working as an intern at BMI Lab based at HMU.
+Currently working as an intern at LATiCE BMI Laboratory at Hellenic Mediterranean University.

 Feel free to explore my repositories and projects to get a better understanding of my coding style and skills.
 If you have any questions or would like to collaborate on a project, please reach out to me at [nikolaosmelakis.com](https://nikolaosmelakis.com) or via email at info@nikolaosmelakis.com.

 ### Find Me